Family Medicine San Diego Medical Center - Curriculum

 Orthopedics/Sports Medicine

-Residents’ complete rotations in Orthopedics and Sports Medicine during both the first and third years of training.
+Residents complete a total of seven weeks of Orthopedics and Sports Medicine during both the first and third years of training.
 The rotations are designed to provide insight and knowledge of these two overlapping but distinct specialties.

-Orthopedics: The emphasis of these rotations is the outpatient evaluation and management of acute and chronic Orthopedic illnesses.
-There is some time dedicated to hospital care and the operating room including arthroscopy and joint replacement.
+Orthopedics: The emphasis of these rotations is the outpatient evaluation and management of acute and chronic orthopedic conditions.
 Residents also have the opportunity to work with Podiatrists, Pain Management and Physical Therapists.

 Medicine Subspecialties

-There is another four-week rotation in the third year where residents select from several medical subspecialties including Neurology, Nephrology, Pulmonary Medicine, Gastroenterology, Allergy, and Pain Medicine to work one on one with specialists in the outpatient setting.
+Residents complete a two-week rotation in Cardiology during the second and third year of training.
+Residents learn how to select appropriate cardiac studies and the management of cardiac diseases.
+There is also four-week rotation in the third year where residents select from several medical subspecialties including Neurology, Nephrology, Pulmonary Medicine, Gastroenterology, Allergy, and Pain Medicine to work one on one with specialists in the outpatient setting.

 Geriatrics